 Images in watermarks will be justified to the space provided, regardless of other parameters or text provided in the watermark statement.

 Consider using the image size options in the Survey123 Connect Options tab for your survey if you're using an image as a watermark.
 This will affect the quality of both your photo and watermark.

 Location and time

 A common use case for watermarks is to display the location that a photo was taken.
 This can be formatted in a number of ways.

-When taking a photo where capturing location is important, remember to wait for the location icon in the upper right corner of the screen to stop spinning.
+When taking a photo where capturing location is important, remember to wait for the location icon in the upper right corner of the screen to stop flashing.
 This indicates that the location has been obtained.
 If the location is not obtained, your location readings will be blank.